nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/slcd_split/example_board_readme.md

 Board settings
 ============
-Make sure you have solder bridges SJ1 and SJ2 set to
-- 2-1 for the main core (cm33)
-- 2-3 for AON core (cm0+)
+Make sure the R144 is welded on board.

 Prepare the Demo
 ===============